What is a co-op nursery school?

 Is it difficult to learn how to co-op?

 There is a required training session early in the school year, but guidelines are posted in the classroom.
-The teachers and aides are excellent at helping out co-op parents when needed, but always in a friendly, easygoing way.
+The teachers and teacher assistants are excellent at helping out co-op parents when needed, but always in a friendly, easygoing way.
 If you are on time and attentive, it can truly be a rewarding experience.

 Can someone who isn’t a parent co-op?